 Jokkmokk is a small town just north of the Arctic Circle most famous for its yearly winter market in the beginning of February.
 The first night you will stay at Jokkmokk Vandrarhem where you will share a room with other expedition members.
 We will all gather in the afternoon at 16.00 to to check our equipment, brief you on the upcoming week and have dinner together.
 If you travel here by bus book your ticket to Jokkmokk Åsgatan, a bus-stop just outside the hostel.

 We arrange transfer from the airports in Luleå.
 Pick-up at 13.00.

 DAY 2 JOKKMOKK – SAREK NATIONAL PARK (B,L,D)

 After breakfast we pack the bus and head west to the world heritage of Laponia (3h).
 We follow a winding road deep into the mountain area until it ends in a small village called Ritsem.
 From here we’ll continue by snowmobile (40 min) across the big Lake Akkajaure.
-The last stretch to Lake Kutjaure you’ll get to test your ski equipment with just a light daypack.
+The last stretch to Lake Kutjaure you’ll get to test your ski equipment before we enter Sarek on skis with just a light daypack.
 We’ll have dinner and stay overnight in cabins.